Students

 (Past and Present)

-Conni is currently working with the coral and water samples we collected at Clipperton Atoll to try to better understand how the southern boundary of the Oxygen Deficient Zone in the Eastern Tropical North Pacific may have evolved over the 20th century
+Conni analyzed the coral and water samples we collected at Clipperton Atoll to try to better understand how the southern boundary of the Oxygen Deficient Zone in the Eastern Tropical North Pacific evolved over the last 40 years.
+Her work directly adds to our growing understanding of the role of decadal climate variability of the Eastern Tropical Pacific in governing the size of its Oxygen Deficient Zones.

 Camino Eck (M.S. advisor, 2022-2023)